Sciatica Flare Ups, Causes, Symptoms (And How To Deal!)

 Instead of slapping a bandaid on your sciatica symptoms, address the root cause.
 Strengthen your muscles, improve your spinal alignment (including when you sleep!) and enhance your movement mechanics for a healthier and happier body.

-Three Exercises To Help Relieve Sciatica: No Equipment Required
+Three Exercises To Help Relieve Sciatica Pain: No Equipment Required

 1. Supine Leg Over